Standard Fruit Company: 1954 Honduras strike

 May 7: United Fruit manager J. F. Aycock declares that the company would not negotiate as long as the workers are on strike.
 That day, the strike expands to La Ceiba, Standard Fruit center of operations.
 Contrary to United Fruit, Standard offers to negotiate with striking workers.

 May 9.
 The American ambassador in Honduras says that the country's strike had been inspired by Guatemalan communists.
 In addition, U.S. Secretary of State John Foster Dulles suggests that Guatemala Arbenz's government might be behind the Honduran strike.

 By the second week of May 11,000 Standard Fruit Company employees join the strike.
 Simultaneously, laborers in others sector of the economy go on strike too, including miners, brewers, and textile workers.

 May 16: The strikers present their "pliego de peticiones" to manager Aycock in La Lima.
 They quote the Universal Declarations of the Rights of Man and demand an increase in wages.
 At the same time, the workers of Coca-Cola in La Ceiba and Puerto Cortes strike.

 Shortly after the protests began, the Honduran President Manuel Galvez expels two Guatemalan consuls charging them of instigation.

 May 18: Standard Fruit opens negotiations with the workers under governmental arbitration.
 The company agrees to increase wages and improve working conditions, making this the first time in Honduran history that a private corporation negotiates a collective agreement.
 The workers committed themselves to go back to work on May 21.

 May 21: After the Standard Fruit workers go back to work, the United Fruit workers harden their position.
-The number of strikers increases to 100,000 United Fruit.
+The number of strikers increased to 100,000 persons.